SinanMH-101/simple_chat_room/README.md

 # TCP Chat App

-A simple multi-user terminal-based chat application built using Python sockets and threading.
+This is a small rpoject to practice some simple networking concepts.A simple multi-user terminal-based chat application built using Python sockets and threading.
 The project includes a server that accepts multiple client connections and broadcasts messages in real-time.

----
+## What I learned:
+- How TCP/IP networking works using sockets
+- Difference between server-side and client-side logic
+- Managing multiple connections using threads
+- How to handle input/output gracefully in a multi-threaded console app
+- Debugging common issues like dropped connections or encoding errors
+- Unix commands

 ## Features